 If you do not, you can ask your healthcare provider to do a blood test to see if you have immunity, or simply have another dose of the immunization.
 We strongly encourage you to speak with your healthcare provider and resolve the issue as soon as possible.
 Please resubmit any new information as soon as possible.

-The most common reason for students being told that they are not in compliance with Vermont immunization law is that the healthcare provider who reviewed their immunization record did not compare requirements provided in the First-Year Health Documents on immunization requirements.
+The most common reason for students being told that they are not in compliance with Vermont immunization law is that the healthcare provider who reviewed their immunization record did not compare their records to the Vermont State requirements.
 Though the student has received immunizations, they were not administered in a manner consistent with current recommendations by the CDC Advisory Committee on Immunization Practices.

 In order for you to be compliant with the Vermont immunization rule, you must meet the date recommendations.
 If you do not, you can ask your healthcare provider to do a blood test to see if you have immunity, or simply have another dose of the immunization.
 We strongly encourage you to speak with your healthcare provider and resolve the issue as soon as possible.
 Please resubmit any new information as soon as possible.

-Q Why is Middlebury College excluding students who do not submit immunization records and holding dorm room access and registration?
+Q Why is Middlebury College excluding students who do not submit immunization records and holding residence hall room access and registration?

 Middlebury College is complying with Vermont State law which requires a specific set of immunizations for undergraduates who come to our state.

 Health Services staff can help during business hours (8:30am-4:30pm Monday-Friday) at 802-443-5135.
 You may also submit a Helpdesk ticket (email email@example.com).